-Perfect to use everyday and works great for dark skin tones, no white cast at all!
-Buy the Centella Safe Sun SPF50+ on Amazon.
+Perfect to use every day and works great for dark skin tones, no white cast at all!

 Your skin naturally repairs itself at night, so your nighttime routine is all about treating your skin and giving it what it needs.

-No matter how tired you are, it’s important that you wash your face before bed.
+No matter how tired you are don’t skip your skincare routine.
 Yes, even if you didn’t leave the house.

 I personally find that double cleansing does a great job of getting rid of all my makeup and leaves my face feeling soft and smooth.